Are you among those who haven't yet watched the TV series, Emily in Paris on Netflix? If not you should!

 For those who like romance and comedy series, they will find Emily in Paris very interesting to watch.
 It takes less than half a day to finish the full season 1, so I would strongly recommend it to any French lover.

 Keep on reading if you want to know why you should watch Emily in Paris on Netflix and most importantly what you can learn from it to improve your knowledge of French culture.

 In the first episode, you’ll see that Emily arrived at her place in Paris and found out there was no lift and she had to go up to the 5th floor carrying her luggage.
-But when she arrived to what she thought was the 5th floor, she was disappointed to hear that she was only at the fourth floor.
+But when she arrived at what she thought was the 5th floor, she was disappointed to hear that she was only on the fourth floor.
 Why this difference?

-So, when going in France, remember this little detail and choose wisely your floor number, especially if there is no lift in your building.
+So, when going to France, remember this little detail and choose wisely your floor number, especially if there is no lift in your building.